jweaver72/EGZUMMER-WIKI/FM-broadcast-radio-receiver.md

 ## Delete a stored memory

-In MR mode pressing `M` allows to delete that memory channel.
+In MR-mode pressing `M` allows to delete that memory channel.

 ## Select a memory

-In MR mode entering 01-20 selects a memory channel.
+In MR-mode entering 01-20 selects a memory channel.
 Use arrow keys to step a channel up or down.

 # SCANNING FOR STATIONS FROM FM-VFO